-All information about the admissions to the Doctoral School at the University of Rzeszów can be found on our website in detailed tabs applications occur via the IRK system, which is opened during the time of submitting the applications.
+All information about the admissions to the Doctoral School at the University of Rzeszów can be found on our website in detailed tabs.
+Applications occur via the university's ICT system, which is opened during the time of submitting the applications.
 The recruitment schedule is available on our website.
 The same admissions conditions at the UR Doctoral School apply to Polish citizens and foreigners.
 Foreigners are obliged to undergo the admissions procedure according to the same rules as Polish citizens.

 Visa for Poland

 After receiving information about admission to the Doctoral School, PhD Students from non-EU countries receive the document confirming admission to the Doctoral School, to be used for their visa applications at the Polish Embassy in a given country.

 Please note that the Embassy may require an original document (not in the form of scans) to be provided upon application.